40+ Free Corporate Bylaws Templates

 Bylaws are the rules or guiding principles set in place to regulate the practices in a system or society as well as govern its members.

-Thus, corporate bylaws are documents that contain the guiding principles of running a corporation or business, including how the board of directors carry out their duties, the ownership and shareholder structure, and the overall day-to-day affairs of the corporation.
+Thus, they are documents that contain the guiding principles of managing a corporation or business, including how the board of directors carries out their duties, the ownership and shareholder structure, and the overall day-to-day affairs of the corporation.

-It is a standard practice that when a corporation is formed, the board of directors work hand-in-hand with an attorney to write company bylaws that befit the goals and mission of the business.
-If the corporate bylaws are being prepared by a board of directors committee or another corporate director, the completed company bylaws must be passed and approved by the board and be signed by officers responsible for the management of the corporation.
+It is a standard practice that when a corporation is formed, the board of directors works hand-in-hand with an attorney to write company bylaws that benefit the goals and mission of the business.
+If they are being prepared by a board of directors committee or another corporate director, they must be approved by the board and signed by officers responsible for the management of the corporation.

-One of the most important aspects of this process is that the corporate bylaws you are preparing for your business or organization must meet state rules, procedures and regulations.
-In addition, your corporate bylaws document must be accessible to the IRS and other corporate entities that may need to audit your corporation’s records.
+One of the most important aspects of this process is that the corporate bylaws you are preparing for your business or organization must meet state rules, procedures, and regulations.
+In addition, they must be accessible to the IRS and other entities that may need to audit your corporationโs records.

 A typical company bylaws document should include the following elements:

-The major purposes of bylaws are: first, to serve as your business blueprint, and second, to prove the legitimacy of your business.
-The latter is especially important during a lawsuit, when applying for loans, or involved in other corporate affairs such as business partnerships.
-In addition, the bylaws document shows that your company has been following the state-required corporate rules.
+The major purposes of bylaws are: first, to serve as your business blueprint; and second, to prove the legitimacy of your business.
+The latter is especially important during a lawsuit when applying for loans or being involved in other corporate affairs, such as business partnerships.
+In addition, they show that your company has been following the state-required rules.

 Free Template